microsoft/ELL/tutorials/vision/gettingStarted/opencv.md

 ## OpenCV

-The easiest way to install Open CV is with your *conda* environment.
+The easiest way to install OpenCV is with your *conda* environment.
 So if you chose to use *miniconda* or *anaconda* then you can simply do this from your activated py36 environment: